Illinois State Legislation

 What to Tell State Legislators (or Parishioners) About Renewable Energy

-Clean energy legislation has passed in the Illinois General Assembly (CEJA -SB2408), and our Illinois bishops have issued a statement listing principles that must be considered.
+“Our Illinois bishops have issued a statement listing principles that must be considered prior to supporting specific renewable energy and sustainability legislation.
 Although the statement does not support any specific legislation, it does support certain values:

 - Expansion and funding of the Illinois Solar for All program

-- Expansion and funding of gas energy efficiency programs
+- Expansion and funding for electric and gas energy efficiency programs

 - Reinvestment in communities hosting fossil fuel power plants, coal mines or nuclear power plants

-- Increase job opportunities in the clean energy industry
+- Increase job opportunities in the renewable energy industry

-Please support these principles as CEJA legislation is implemented.
+Please support these principles as Illinois state renewable energy and sustainability legislation is implemented.
 Thank you.”

 Energy Initiatives for Parishes and Schools